About me

 RESEARCH TOPICS: Baltic Languages, Bantu Languages, Nominalizations, Passives vs. Impersonals, Voice, Implicit Arguments, Impersonal Pronouns, Subjecthood, Structural vs. Non-Structural case Dichotomy, Morphological Representation of Gender, Non-agreement, Definiteness, Kind reference.

-COLLABORATORS: Luke Adamson (Harvard), Faruk Akkuş (UMass), Julie Anne Legate (UPenn), Yuriy Kushnir (University of Leipzig), Marcel Pitteroff (Universität Stuttgart), Don Ringe (UPenn), Einar Freyr Sigurðsson (Árni Magnússon Institute for Icelandic Studies), Jim Wood (Yale University), Raffaella Zanuttini (Yale University).
+COLLABORATORS: Luke Adamson (ZAS, Berlin), Faruk Akkuş (UMass), Julie Anne Legate (UPenn), Yuriy Kushnir (University of Leipzig), Marcel Pitteroff (Universität Stuttgart), Don Ringe (UPenn), Asia Pietraszko (University of Rochester), Einar Freyr Sigurðsson (Árni Magnússon Institute for Icelandic Studies), Jim Wood (Yale University), Raffaella Zanuttini (Yale University).